Common man must not suffer

 Such action uncalled for from officers

 The recent statewide strike by PCS officers was uncalled for.
 The job of PCS officers is public-oriented, and due to a high-level of illiteracy in our country, people need their help in resolving their problems.
-Moreover, many are not awareness of public policies and laws.
+Moreover, many are not aware of public policies and laws.
 In such a situation, Punjab needs dedicated PCS officers who should work consistently.
-Moreover, the rank of PCS officer is highly respectable and hence people don’t expect strikes from them.
-Yes, there are already dedicated PCS officers who in addition to their office work, also talk directly at people forums.
+Moreover, the rank of a PCS officer is highly respectable and hence people don’t expect strikes from them.
+Yes, there are already dedicated PCS officers who in addition to their office work, also talk directly at people’s forums.
 In case of any genuine problem of such officers, they already have their unions that should work in tandem with the government on a regular basis and resolve all pending issues through a dialogue with the government.